 Barnes: I wasn’t quite sure what I wanted to do.
 I wanted to go to grad school, but I [wasn’t sure] which school I wanted to attend.
-I didn’t really know how to get to where I wanted to go.
-So, I said, “I’m just gonna work,” and waitressed for two years.
-I also have a very difficult relationship with my family and I left home as a teenager; I support myself so I wasn’t sure if I could even afford to go to graduate school.
+After graduating from undergrad, I didn’t really know how to get to where I wanted to go.
+So, I said, ‘I’m just gonna work.’ and waitressed for two years.
+I also have a very difficult relationship with my family and I left home as a teenager—I support myself so I wasn’t sure if I could even afford to go to graduate school.
 I felt pretty aimless.

 What brought me back to the arts and got me more motivated was the “Professional Practice” class.
 Nia Burks [adjunct professor of Kinetic Imaging] started it.
-It’s a wonderful class that teaches you art professionalism—creating your website, preparing your elevator pitch, how to introduce yourself as an artist, artist cards and things like that.
-Every year they go off to New York in March for the Armory Show, Spring Break Art Fair, and numerous other shows.
+It’s a wonderful class that teaches you art professionalism—creating your website, preparing your elevator pitch (like your two-minute pitch or three-minute, five-minute pitch) how to introduce yourself as an artist, artist cards and things like that.
+Every year they [went] to New York in March for the Armory Show, Spring Break Art Fair, and numerous other shows.

 I’ve gone to New York every year for the class and even after I graduated.
 The most notable year was when Nia had me as a teaching assistant for her “Professional Practice” class.
 It was so motivating to see these new artists!
 They have all these ideas, like they’re so much smarter than me when I was in school.
 They’re so amazing.

-VCUarts: Do you know if you want to move to New York or are you still thinking that over?
+VCUarts: So do you know if you wanna move to New York or are you still thinking that over?

 VCUarts: Your short films are often pensive and poetic and sometimes lonely.
 They incorporate archival photos and illustrations with your atmospheric sound.
-How did you develop your style and how has it changed over time?
+How did you develop your style and how has it changed over time, maybe since you graduated?

 Barnes: When I started my art practice, I was really motivated by classic cartoons.
 I loved watching Fleischer cartoons and Looney Tunes.
 It was the thing that brings all people into Kinetic Imaging—wanting to animate.

 I loved using Cab Calloway’s [music] because his voice was just so beautiful but very ghostly.
 He’ll wail and you can’t quite tell what it is, if it’s human.
-So, I would use that in my animation, too.
+Just the way he carries himself, I always enjoyed his presence as a performer.
+So I would use that in my animation too.
 I was also drawn to African American vaudeville aesthetic.
-It’s exploitative, but it was an essential platform for black artists.
+It’s exploitative but it was an essential platform for black artists.
 I loved [one of] Max Fleischer’s first rotoscope [characters] based on Cab Calloway.* It was his short “Minnie the Moocher.”

 When I came to grad school, I wanted to do more animation but ended up kind of steering towards [exploring] my black identity.
 For a project, I had this one prompt to do work about double consciousness.
 I did a lot of voice work at the time, so I had a voice recording of myself [where] I would say, “She sat down by the fire while he bled to death.”
 And I just said it over and over again.
 The repetition of that created these different storylines, just from how I would read it.
 Sometimes I won’t even read it that much differently.
 You’re thinking, “Oh, this can be either sinister or this could be very sad.”

-VCUarts: Do these pieces help you grapple with some of your internal struggles about identity and life?
+VCUarts: Do these pieces help you grapple with some of these internal struggles about identity and life?